How to stop co-sleeping: a step by step guide

 - A cuddly or comforter can also be a helpful settling tool for older babies and toddlers.

 2. Next, make sure they are perfectly ready for sleep!
 Babies and toddlers require a delicate balance of awake time and sleep during the day in order to sleep well overnight.
-Our Ultimate Sleep and Nutrition Program can help with making sure nap times are spot on for your baby’s age, which prevents both over and undertiredness - two of the main reasons why a baby will be hard to settle or sleep well in their own bed
+Our Little Ones App can help with making sure nap times are spot on for your baby’s age, which prevents both over and undertiredness - two of the main reasons why a baby will be hard to settle or sleep well in their own bed

 3. Lastly, establish a relaxing bedtime routine that you will use before naps and overnight sleep.
 Babies and toddlers thrive on predictability, so having a consistent bedtime routine is an effective way to signal to them that it’s time for sleep.
 This bedtime routine can be as simple as having a cuddle and saying a sleep phrase such as “time for bed now” or it can include other activities like reading a book or singing a lullaby.